MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 Before you begin, you must do the following:

-- Deployed the new Outlook for Windows or Outlook on the web
+- Deploy the new Outlook for Windows or Outlook on the web
 - Experience in Win32 or Outlook for the Mac will be available end of June
-- Created your building
+- Create your building
 - Enable your maps
 - Install Enhanced Places